On Painting

 It’s better to paint.

-For my show Terminal Uniqueness, I didn’t put labels on the walls with names and prices.
+To produce Terminal Uniqueness, I didn’t put labels on the walls with names and prices.
 I wanted people to experience the works without bias, to tell me what they thought and felt.
 I asked them which pieces were their favorites.
 Some pieces were obvious – like Magpie of the San Luis, sold to Kevin Prestwich – a Casey Hallas masterpiece.
 What I found is that favored paintings were as unique as the people who chose them.
 I was pleasantly surprised.

 My place as a painter in contemporary art and Art History is unique.
 I am an expert in digital imaging – printed textiles.
 My work was used on Broadway and in feature films – the technology I learned won an Emmy and scientific achievement award from the Motion Picture Academy of America.
 I was a consultant for Black Swan – a film that won a Best Picture Oscar (my first feature).
+I printed Jimmy Fallon’s set and rode the guest elevator for a back-stage tour at 30 Rockefeller Plaza in New York City.
+I did work at the Vatican, for Cirque Du Soleil, Museum of the Moving Image, Boston Pops Orchestra, The Kennedy Center; Bob Dylan’s Musical, Sting’s Musical, Green Day’s Musical, Tina Turner’s Musical, T-Rex’s Musical, Jimmy Buffett’s Musical, John Lennon’s Musical, Fela Kuti and even The Four Seasons.

-You will be able to buy color reproductions and printed art products through my new site, Infinite Tapestry Company.
+I visited John Stewart and Steven Colbert’s New York studio to pitch a job while they were on Comedy Central together.
+Like John Lennon once sang, “A working class hero is something to be.”
+Through my knowledge and access to material I have produced work that innovates with print.
+My reproductions are just as much a form of art as the originals – changes in scale create different works.
+You will be able to buy color reproductions and printed art products through my new site, Infinite Tapestry Co.
 I know the color science and printing processes to match the color of my originals.
 This is also my artwork.
 If you believe in me, I believe there is still a lot of spirit in the reproductions.
-This way I can get my work into the hands of the common man rather than just into vaults, private collections and museums.
+My art can’t be created without emotion and stories are my own to tell.